Anaheim Felony DUI Lawyer

 Possible Defenses to Felony DUI Charges

-Every DUI case is different, and there are numerous defense strategies that can be used to challenge a felony DUI charge.
+Every DUI case is different, and numerous defense strategies can be used to challenge a felony DUI charge.
 Common defenses include:

 Our Anaheim felony DUI lawyer at Braden & Tucci will carefully examine the evidence, identify weaknesses in the prosecution’s case, and pursue every possible avenue to have your charges reduced or dismissed.